qleonardolp/xsens_mtw_driver-release/README.md

 ```

-- Remember: as described on the Xsens MTw User Manual:
+- Each MTw sensor will connect at once.
+Remember, as described on the Xsens MTw User Manual:

 | MTw  | desiredUpdateRate (max) |
 |------|-------------------------|